developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/enrollaedo/index.md

 ## How to Enroll a Device Owner

-This process of device staging is intended for devices that are in a factory-default state, and contain no third-party files or apps other than those included with the operating system.
+This staging process is intended for devices that are in a factory-default state, and contain no third-party files or apps other than those included with the operating system.
 For information about returning a device to a factory-default state, [see Zebra Power Manager](/mx/powermgr).

 **Enrollment three-part process**: